This is post #6 on sanctuary cities. You may find the other posts here.

 287(g) jurisdictions experience not only the direct costs of their 287(g) programs, but indirect costs to their local economies.
 A recent Center for American Progress report analyzed 40 localities with current 287(g) agreements and found that immigrant households in those communities generated almost $66 billion in spending power and contributed $24 billion in tax revenue.
 Yet, localities with 287(g) agreements may experience a decline in their immigrant population: a report by the University of North Carolina at Chapel Hill attributes both Mecklenburg and Alamance counties sales tax and local business revenue reductions to a decrease in their immigrant population.
 Discouraging the growth of immigrant communities may harm local economies.

-Why 287(g) jurisdictions terminate their agreements with ICE: Virginia and Oklahoma
+Why 287(g) jurisdictions pursue alternatives and terminate their agreements with ICE: Virginia and Oklahoma

 To illustrate the significant costs jurisdictions encounter, consider the cases of Prince William County, Virginia, and Tulsa County, Oklahoma: